-Creating Gifs Using PowerPoint or Keynote
+Creating animated Gifs Using PowerPoint or Apple Keynote

-Creating Gifs Using PowerPoint or Keynote
+Creating animated Gifs Using PowerPoint or Apple Keynote

 Intro

 I have been using Keynote to produce gifs for social media posts.
 It’s really simple to do in both Keynote and PowerPoint although the output from Keynote is slightly better in its delivery in my opinion.
-I have been asked a few times on how I have produced them, so I thought I’d put a post together to explain.
+I have been asked a few times on how I have produced them, so I thought I would put a post together to explain.
 I will walk through producing them using both PowerPoint and Keynote.

 Example